JonathanMerritt/RxAssetManager/README.md

 - ...

 **Possible**
+- Figure out a better build configuration(maybe buildSrc and/or .kts).
 - Create an advanced fragment in the sample app, for more real examples.
 - Consider handling errors in the api(?).
 - ...